Shape of the universe: Size

+The observable universe is a spherical region of the universe consisting of all matter that can be observed from Earth; the electromagnetic radiation from these astronomical objects has had time to reach the Solar System and Earth since the beginning of the cosmological expansion.
+The radius of this region is about 14.26 gigaparsecs (46.5 billion light-years or 14.26 Gpc).

 One of the unanswered questions about the universe is whether it is infinite or finite in extent.
 For intuition, it can be understood that a finite universe has a finite volume that, for example, could be in theory filled with a finite amount of material, while an infinite universe is unbounded and no numerical volume could possibly fill it.
 Mathematically, the question of whether the universe is infinite or finite is referred to as boundedness.
 An infinite universe (unbounded metric space) means that there are points arbitrarily far apart: for any distance d, there are points that are of a distance at least d apart.
 A finite universe is a bounded metric space, where there is some distance d such that all points are within distance d of each other.
 The smallest such d is called the diameter of the universe, in which case the universe has a well-defined "volume" or "scale".

-With or without boundary

-Assuming a finite universe, the universe can either have an edge or no edge.
-Many finite mathematical spaces, e.g., a disc, have an edge or boundary.
-Spaces that have an edge are difficult to treat, both conceptually and mathematically.
-Namely, it is difficult to state what would happen at the edge of such a universe.
-For this reason, spaces that have an edge are typically excluded from consideration.

-However, there exist many finite spaces, such as the 3-sphere and 3-torus, that have no edges.
-Mathematically, these spaces are referred to as being compact without boundary.
-The term compact means that it is finite in extent ("bounded") and complete.
-The term "without boundary" means that the space has no edges.
-Moreover, so that calculus can be applied, the universe is typically assumed to be a differentiable manifold.
-A mathematical object that possesses all these properties, compact without boundary and differentiable, is termed a closed manifold.
-The 3-sphere and 3-torus are both closed manifolds.
+Estimates based on Bayesian model averaging suggests that the volume of the whole universe must be more than 250 times larger than a Hubble sphere.

+It is plausible that the galaxies within the observable universe represent only a minuscule fraction of the galaxies in the universe.
+According to the theory of cosmic inflation initially introduced by Alan Guth and D. Kazanas, if it is assumed that inflation began about 10^{−37} seconds after the Big Bang and that the pre-inflation size of the universe was approximately equal to the speed of light times its age, that would suggest that at present the entire universe's size is at least 1.5×10^34 light-years — this is at least 3×10^23 times the radius of the observable universe.